 Open to youth enrolled in the 4-H Recycling project or youth of other groups doing equivalent work.
-Class No.

-- Design a landfill 1.

-- 2. Display or exhibit on turning trash into cash

-- Display or poster showing how to recycle or the importance of recycling

-- 4. Exhibit of renewable and non-renewable

-- 5. Display or exhibit on how to compost

-- Exhibit of 3 items made from recycled materials

-- Any other recycling project
+- 1. Design a landfill - 2.
+Display or exhibit on turning trash into cash - Display or poster showing how to recycle or the importance of recycling - 4.
+Exhibit of renewable and non-renewable resources - 5.
+Display or exhibit on how to compost - 6.
+Exhibit of 3 items made from recycled materials - 7.
+Any other recycling project